 What’s your corporate remit?
 What’s the mission of the PMO?
 Do you focus on IT projects, or deliver all projects across the organization?
 Do you do resource allocation, or do you have to beg the rest of the business for staff?
 Think about what your current reason for being is and what you are tasked to deliver.

 You can’t start cutting or prioritizing projects until you know what they are.
-You need to have control of all the data surrounding the projects in the portfolio.
+You need to have control of all the data in the portfolio.
 Start with the list of projects.
-Don’t forget that what the project managers report might not be a true reflection of what’s happening, so do a governance check on the data to verify what the portfolio office is being told.
+Don’t forget that the PM report might not be a true reflection of what’s happening, so do a governance check on the data to verify what the portfolio office is being told.